couchbase/kv_engine/docs/dcp/documentation/commands/system_event.md

 * 0 - A collection has been created
 * 1 - A collection has been dropped
-* 2 - A collection has been flushed (not yet supported)
+* 2 - A collection has been flushed (not yet generated)
 * 3 - A scope has been created
 * 4 - A scope has been droppped